eboisgon/websummit15-hack/README.md

  - using CrunchBase for more information
  - running the Angel List script on the attendees companies
  - checking out Facebook for like number on pages
- - matching roles from Angel List with attendees to the Websummit
+ - matching roles from Angel List with attendees to the Web Summit

 and lot more ....